Skip to content

 Margin=3626.5=9.5 dB\text{Margin} = 36 - 26.5 = 9.5 \text{ dB}

 You're well within the FCC limit with 9.5 dB to spare.
-That's a comfortable place to be.
+That's a comfortable place to be — enough headroom that component tolerances and measurement uncertainty won't bite you during certification testing.

 Step 4 — Find the maximum permitted antenna gain:

-If you wanted to push to the limit (say, for a point-to-point link), what's the biggest antenna you could legally use?
+Now let's flip the question.
+If you wanted to push to the limit (say, for a point-to-point link where you need every dB of range), what's the biggest antenna you could legally use?

 Gmax=EIRPlimitPTX+Lcable=3620+2.5=18.5 dBiG_{max} = \text{EIRP}_{limit} - P_{TX} + L_{cable} = 36 - 20 + 2.5 = 18.5 \text{ dBi}

-So you could use up to an 18.5 dBi antenna — a small dish or a high-gain sector panel — and still remain compliant.
+So you could use up to an 18.5 dBi antenna — think a small parabolic dish or a high-gain sector panel — and still remain compliant.
+That's a substantial antenna.
+In practice, you'd probably run into mechanical or cost constraints before you hit the regulatory limit here.
+But it's good to know where the ceiling is.

 Here's where things get interesting if you're designing for international markets.
-The same hardware can be legal in one region and wildly non-compliant in another.
+The same hardware can be perfectly legal in one region and wildly non-compliant in another.
+I've seen this catch teams off guard more times than I can count.

 RegulationEIRP LimitYour EIRPMarginCompliant?